 How to Layer a Softshell

-Softshell jackets are versatile, and I value them especially for their layering applications.
+Softshell jackets are versatile, and we value them especially for their layering applications.
 Generally, layering decisions are influenced by four key factors: breathability, weather protection, warmth, and fit or cut.
 Slimmer-fitting jackets are typically worn closer to base layers, while looser options are often used as outer layers and leave more room for insulating layers in between.
 More breathable softshells are best worn near the skin, with options that ventilate less best serving as outer layers.

 There are a variety of ways to layer a softshell jacket, some options like the Arcteryx Gamma Lightweight Hoody are slimmer fitting and best worn closer to the base layers.